Three projects. One purpose.

 Current status

-Flooring and final interior finishes are expected to begin soon.
-The generator has been placed, and the enclosure is being constructed.
+The two buildings onsite are very close to completed.
+Flooring, casework, electrical finishes, and final door installations are underway.
+The new generator is in place, with the enclosure awaiting final painting.
 Exterior and sitework activities are currently on hold for the winter season and will resume as TRPA allows in May.

 Timeline